rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 Rust could return here that would be correct.

-Other languages like C will attempt to give you exactly what you asked for in this situation, even though it isn't what you want: you'll get whatever is at the location in memory that would correspond to that element in the vector, even though the memory doesn't belong to the vector.
+Other languages like C will attempt to give you exactly what you asked for in this situation, even though it isn’t what you want: you’ll get whatever is at the location in memory that would correspond to that element in the vector, even though the memory doesn't belong to the vector.
 This is called a *buffer overread*, and can lead to security vulnerabilities if an attacker can